jonnonz1/nz-statute-book/acts/public/1908/industrial-and-provident-societies-act-1908.md

 (3) Any 2 or more societies may, by special resolution of both or all of them, become amalgamated together as 1 society, with or without any dissolution or division of the funds of the societies or any of them.
 (4) A society may, by special resolution, transfer its engagements to any other registered society that undertakes to fulfil the engagements of the society.
 (5) A society may, by special resolution, determine to apply to be registered as a company under the Companies Act 1993.
-(6) A society may, by special resolution, determine to amalgamate with or transfer its engagements to a company registered under the Companies Act 1955 or the Companies Act 1993, as the case may be.
+(6) A society may, by special resolution, determine to amalgamate with or transfer its engagements to a company registered under the Companies Act 1993.
 (7) A copy of every special resolution passed for any of the purposes referred to in subsections (1), (3), (4), or (6), signed by the chairperson of the meeting and countersigned by the secretary of the society, shall be sent to the Registrar, and be registered, and until it is registered, the special resolution shall not take effect.
 (8) A copy of every special resolution passed for the purposes of subsection (5) shall be sent or delivered to the Registrar of Companies together with the application for registration under section 12 of the Companies Act 1993.